 Blessed are the peacemakers: for they will be called children of God.
 (5:9)

-Six of these eight are character traits. (“Mourning” and “being persecuted” are not character traits.)
+Six of these Eight Beatitudes are character traits. (“Mourning” and “being persecuted” are not character traits.)
 These six are the spiritual character traits that people need to be part of the Kingdom of God.

-The Way of G>O>D> also says – In Taoism, the dual nature of humankind is acknowledged and represented by Yin and Yang.
+Our Practice also says – In Taoism, the dual nature of humankind is acknowledged and represented by Yin and Yang.
 Yin and Yang are present in each person, and also in world politics as a whole.
 Charity is the ultimate expression of Yin, and War is the ultimate expression Yang.
 Real World political economy is a combination of the two: their inter-weaving creates social institutions as Free Market Economies and the evolving Rule of Law.
-Note that this combination makes the Path of G>O>D> far more conducive to Free Enterprise and Market Economies than is Christianity.
+Note that this combination makes the Path of Continuing Creation far more conducive to Free Enterprise and Market Economies than is Christianity.
 Christianity, with its doctrine of Radical Sharing, is more conducive to communal living and communism. (“Communism: The best system ever devised for making people equally poor.”)

 Cease Striving, Cease Worrying, and Trust in God to provide.

 “I tell you, do not worry about your life, what you will eat; or about your body, what you will wear.
 For life is more than food, and the body more than clothes.
 Consider the ravens: They do not sow or reap, they have no storeroom or barn; yet God feeds them.
 And how much more valuable you are than birds!
 Who of you by worrying can add a single hour to your life?
 Since you cannot do this very little thing, why do you worry about the rest?”
 (Luke 12: 22-26)

 “Consider how the wild flowers grow.
 They do not labor or spin.
 Yet I tell you, not even Solomon in all his splendor was dressed like one of these.”
 (Luke 12:27)